 - Interacting with guests in a friendly and courteous manner always.
 Provide friendly and professional service while assisting guests on and off the vessel at the gangway, while escorting guests to their stateroom, while working on stateroom maintenance projects, while performing safety rounds, and while the bridge is open to the guests.

 - Enhance guest experience by actively searching for wildlife and bringing sightings to the attention of the officer on watch and the Naturalist.

 - Safe operation of zodiacs and DIB’s, without guests, and their daily upkeep while working in conjunction with the vessel engineer.

 - Follows prescribed hours set forth by the vessel’s daily roster.

 - Maintain awareness of basic safety rules, work place safety and respect for the environment.

 - Perform other duties as assigned.

-- Minimum of 1-3 years in the maritime industry with progressively responsible experience is required.
+- 1-3 years in the maritime industry with progressively responsible experience.

 - Writing skills capable of completing forms and making log entries